 Several themes emerged from our discussion with patients and patient groups.
 One was hope - CAR-T therapy represented hope for a cure in patients who had run out of treatment options.
 They were encouraged by the high initial response rates seen in the clinical trials.
-In addition, they hoped that CAR-T therapy would be less toxic than chemoradiation and SCT: no hair loss, mucositis, diarrhea, and nausea, and less time in the hospital.
+In addition, they hoped that CAR-T therapy would be less toxic than chemoradiation and stem cell transplant (SCT): no hair loss, mucositis, diarrhea, and nausea, and less time in the hospital.